The Bridgewater Canal was Britain’s first true canal.

 (just to the right of point ‘4’ on the sketch map).

-It then follows a south-easterly course via Wolverton, Leighton, Tring and
+The waterway then follows a south-easterly course via Wolverton,

-Uxbridge to reach the River Thames at Brentford, with an
+Leighton, Tring and Uxbridge to reach the River Thames at

 A sketch map of the Grand